Last updated: 1 month ago

 Apple has also added the News app to CarPlay.
 The audio segments will be available from the app while driving.

 It is yet to be seen if Apple News+ will be a success, given its struggle to retain users and its relatively high price.
 Despite low subscription retention rates, publications on News+ still saw more traffic to their content.
-This increased traffic did not increase revenue, however, due to how Apple pays the publishers.
+This increased traffic did not increase revenue, however, due to how Apple pays participating publishers.